19 March 2020. Authors: Ken Awuondo, Pauline Ngala, Jemimah Kibira, Alfred Obuya and Bonny Baker

 - To build and sustain strategic collaborations and partnership.

-Under the aegis of commitments, goals and objectives of NNAK, the Global Health Nurse platform endeared itself to NNAK as a partner sharing similar objectives and aspirations.
+Under the aegis of commitments, goals and objectives of NNAK, the Global Research Nurses platform endeared itself to NNAK as a partner sharing similar objectives and aspirations.
 Coincidentally, NNAK is already a partner to seven other international organizations.

-A meeting between TGHN and NNAK was held on the 3rd November 2019.
+A meeting between The Global Health Network and National Nurses Association of Kenya was held on the 3rd November 2019.
 The meeting discussed strategies for collaboration and partnership.
 The next line of activity will lead to signing of Memorandum of Understanding as a guiding document for collaboration.
-There are many different areas for collaboration between NNAK and TGHN.
+There are many different areas for collaboration.
 For instance,

 - NNAK will use TGHN for e-Learning and Modular courses,